Singapore Art Museum

 The Singapore Art Museum (Abbreviation: SAM) is an art museum with multiple venues across Singapore.
-It is the first fully dedicated contemporary visual arts museum in Singapore with one of the world’s most important public collections by local and Southeast artists.
+It is the first fully dedicated contemporary visual arts museum in Singapore with public collections by local and Southeast artists.
 It collaborates with international art museums to co-curate contemporary art exhibitions.

-SAM presents art across multiple spaces such as Tanjong Pagar Distripark, its heritage buildings and other partner venues across Singapore.
-The heritage buildings are located at two adjacent sites.
-The main building, dating back to 1955 is the former Saint Joseph’s Institution on Bras Basah Road; the second building known as the 'SAM at 8Q' was the former Catholic High School on Queen Street.
-The museum organised the Singapore Biennale in 2011, 2013, 2016, 2019 and will continue to do so in 2022.
+SAM presents art at its five galleries at Tanjong Pagar Distripark and other partner venues across Singapore.
+From its opening in 1996 to 2019, SAM was based at two heritage buildings: the former Saint Joseph’s Institution on Bras Basah Road and the former Catholic High School on Queen Street.
+The museum organises the Singapore Biennale, starting from 2011, and the Singapore Pavilion at the Venice Biennale from 2024.

 History

 Officially opened on 20 January 1996, SAM is one of the first art museums with international-standard museum facilities and programmes in Southeast Asia.

 The museum, then known as a fine art museum, was born out of a project by the National Museum to set up a five-museum precinct in the city.
 The other four museums that make up the precinct are known as the Singapore History Museum, Asian Civilisations Museum, People's Museum and the Children's Museum.
 The Fine Arts Museum project began with the restoration of the former St. Joseph's Institution building.
 At the same time, the appointment of artist and surgeon Earl Lu to head an 11-member Fine Arts Museum Board was announced on 18 July 1992, by the Minister of State (Information and the Arts and Education), Ker Sin Tze.
 The museum board was tasked to acquire works of art by notable painters from Southeast Asia and East Asia, and by upcoming artists from these regions.
 Low Chuck Tiew, a retired banker and prominent art collector, served as museum adviser, along with Shirley Loo-Lim, Deputy Director of the National Museum of Singapore as vice-chairman of the board.
 Geh Min, Ho Kok Hoe, Lee Seng Tee, Arthur Lim, T.K.
 Sabapathy, Sarkasi Said, Sum Yoke Kit, Wee Chwee Heng, Singapore Polytechnic alumni, and Yap-Whang Whee Yong formed the rest of the museum board.